Privacy Policy

 1. Introduction

-This Privacy Policy describes how Towne, operated by Axiomic, LLC (“we,” “us,” or “our”), collects, uses, and protects information when you use our paid, ad-free neighborhood social platform (“Service”).
+This Privacy Policy describes how Towne, operated by Axiomic, LLC(“we,” “us,” or “our”), collects, uses, and protects information when you use our free, ad-free neighborhood social platform (“Service”).
 This Service is operated by Axiomic, LLC, based in California.

 We do not sell, rent, or trade your personal information to third parties.
 We never have, and we never will.